espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 How can I apply for USB VID/PID for ESP32-S series products?
 ---------------------------------------------------------------------------------------------------------------------------

-  - You can use default TinyUSB PIDs if your software stack is based on TinyUSB.
-Otherwise, you need to apply for PID for each ESP32-S series product.
-For details, please refer to `"usb-pids <https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/esp32/usb/usb_vid_pid.html>`_.
+  - If your software is based on the TinyUSB protocol stack, you can use the default TinyUSB PID.
+Otherwise, you need to apply for a USB VID/PID for each ESP32-S series product.
+For detailed instructions, please refer to `"usb-pids" <https://docs.espressif.com/projects/esp-iot-solution/en/latest/usb/usb_overview/usb_vid_pid.html>`__.

 --------------